Shell111/tic-tac-toe/notes.md

 ## PSEUDO CODE

-### Visual wireframing
-Create a wireframe for a visual of the game being built
-### HTML
-Create basic elements in HTML
--- add grid layout
----- labels with IDs or classes for easy JS targeting -- buttons to start game, maybe one for each player or just one for game status
-### CSS
-Initially add basic styling so elements & interactions can be seen Last step - enhance all the styling

-### JS (initial plan)
-Initial plan is to work with arrays

-Create an empty array for all the grid boxes so all elements can be targetted for interaction

-Create nested arrays for all winning combinations in case needing to target separately

-Create arrays for draw outcomes
--- will also create separate arrays for each combo in case this method is easier for targeting

-Develop a way for array index to be captured in computer memory, and allocated from array (as turns taken) -- use .innerText or .textContent to provide visual interaction of turn taken -- use a for loop to set maximum number of iterations -- provide status update on page using .innerText on element
----- i.e. Game status: Player 1 moves now

-Develop way for X & O to be allocated to grid boxes, or perhaps change the background colour -- Such as when a player has their turn, an interaction occurs to confirm it's happened -- then alert for the next player's turn
--- enable the X & O to interchange - possible use of the conditional operator or something similar to counters

-Create validation check for winning arrays
--- Does a player have three in a row on row 1
--- Does a player have three in a row on row 2
--- and so on for all rows, columns and diagonals
--- check these against the winning arrays with for loops & IF statements

-Develop way for the game to be validated as true or 'game won', or draw -- Use conditionals, IF statements or boolean values to provide checks and validations

-Use for loops again to iterate through array and allocate styling or .innerText values.

-Think about the game being active & inactive
--- i.e. what needs to happen to 'turn game on' or reset game (eg. IF statement or boolean true or false value)

-Create functions to use for repeated code i.e. updated .innerText

-### keep it as simple as you can

-/////////

-Notes on making the grid an array

-let board = ['', '', '','', '', '','', '', ''],
-function player2Plays() {
-  board[4] = 2;
-}
+### **Visual wireframing**

+Create a wireframe to demonstrate the visual layout of the game

+### **HTML**

+1. Create basic elements in HTML
+2. Add grid layout and label with IDs and classes for targeting in JS and the DOM
+3. Add button tags to enable game refresh or new game, possibly for two players too
+4. Add HTML element for visually displaying game result (which will be targeted via the DOM)

+### **CSS**

+1. Initially add basic styling so elements & interactions can be seen and compared
+2. Last step - enhance all the styling and improve UX experience
+3. Possibly add modal pop-up to display game results

+### **JS (initial plan)**
+Create a grid element (or elements) that can store the X & Os, and be evaluated for turn taking — add eventListeners to each grid cell, so the click can be registered and tracked

+Create a counter that will enable turn taking between two players

+Create a variable to store the game result and allow for interaction through the DOM

+Create a variable for the Start game / or Restart button

+Create a function that will run the alternate moves, and allow Xs & Ox to be placed in.
+  — Create functions that will allow for DOM changes and interaction

+Track the counter via a loop or other method so the moves of the game can end at 9

+Create a variable that can track the moves i.e. it's player one's turn, it's player two's turn — Enable the textContent of the the related HTML element to change to visually display info

+Create functions that will enable the HTML grid cells to change once clicked

+Create functions that will evaluate the grid cells for winning combinations of:
+  — first row, second row, third row,
+  — first column, second column, third column
+  — first diagonal, second diagonal
+  — and draw condition (when no more moves can be played) — Visually display the results via the DOM when a game is complete by the game result element (mentioned above)